BrowserWorks/Waterfox/taskcluster/docs/attributes.rst

 be specified by name regardless of ``run_on_projects``.

-If ``run_on_projects`` is set to an empty list, then the task will not run anywhere, unless specified explicitly in try syntax.
+If ``run_on_projects`` is set to an empty list, then the task will not run anywhere, unless its build platform is specified explicitly in try syntax.

 task_duplicates
 ===============